at The Clifton Institute

 Scheduling is flexible with programs offered mornings and afternoons throughout the year.

-We are conducting butterfly and dragonfly surveys the second Tuesday of every month through early fall.
+We need help conducting butterfly and dragonfly surveys the second Tuesday of every month through early fall.
 Our goal is to monitor the effects of our grassland restoration project and to teach the public about these fascinating insects.

 The surveys involve walking three miles on hilly terrain, and some of the survey is done in an active cattle pasture.

 On every fourth Saturday we do more casual butterfly walks that are better for people who are looking for a short stroll.

 Nature enthusiasts of all skill levels are welcome to join surveys or walks.
 We are looking for volunteer participants and trip leaders.